 Melissa credits her coworkers and her boss for guiding and teaching her everything they know.
 "Applying real life experience and knowledge has changed me as a person academically," says Melissa, "I'm understanding the value of partnership and communicating to the right people in a professional way."
 She has also been able to learn how to mentally walk through her space before ever laying her pencil to the paper.

-The students and faculty have helped push Melissa into new realms of creativity and discipline, and she says the study abroad program in Paris was one of her favorite experiences, soaking in Parisian culture while exploring architectural landmarks in the summer of 2012.
+The students and faculty have helped push Melissa into new realms of creativity and discipline, and she says the Study Abroad program in Paris was one of her favorite experiences, soaking in Parisian culture while exploring architectural landmarks in the summer of 2012.